Ronnie Kane (Z6) passing the baton to John McLaren in the Edinburgh to Glasgow Relay

 3000m Steeplechase: 9.13.4 3 (1972).

 David was a talented, polished, friendly young athlete who helped St Andrews University to team bronze medals in the 1971 and 1972 Junior National XC championships.
 He finished 7th individual in the 1972 Junior and also ran very well in Scottish Universities events.
+In East District XC, he won the Junior title in 1972 and 1973.
 In 1972 he won a silver medal in the Scottish Steeplechase championship.

 David LOTHIAN (8.09.54) Forth Valley, Shettleston Harriers, Falkirk Victoria Harriers